Prime Minister of South Korea: Salary

-The prime minister has a salary of $163,000 as set by the National Assembly along with a lifelong pension that is always given to former prime ministers.
+The prime minister has a salary of US$163,000 as set by the National Assembly, along with a lifelong pension that is always given to former prime ministers.

 Residence

-The prime minister's residence is Chongri Gonggwan.
-It is owned and operated by the South Korean Government, and has served as the residence of the Prime Minister since the early 1990s after construction was concluded and was completed around the same time as the Presidential Blue House.
+The prime minister's residence is Chongni Gonggwan.
+It is owned and operated by the South Korean government, and has served as the residence of the prime minister since the early 1990s, after construction was concluded and was completed around the same time as the Presidential Blue House.

 Post-premiership

 All former prime ministers are given a lifelong pension and a Presidential Security Service detail but do not have to accept the protection if they so wish.
-Prime ministers when they die usually have a state funeral so the public and government officials both past and present can pay their respects.
+Prime ministers, when they die, usually have a state funeral so the public and government officials, both past and present, can pay their respects.